 Sailing Dead Reckoning Calculator

-Dead reckoning at sea: estimate new lat/lon position from heading, speed, and time, or solve distance/speed/time for passage planning in knots and nautical miles.
+Dead reckoning at sea: estimate a new lat/lon from heading, speed, and time, or solve distance, speed, and time for passage planning in knots.

 Dead reckoning is one of the oldest techniques in navigation.
 Starting from a known position, you use your heading, speed, and elapsed time to estimate where you are now.
 It does not need GPS or any external fix — just a compass, a log, and a clock.
 The name probably comes from “deduced reckoning”, shortened over centuries of seafaring use.